JulFrey/CspStandSegmentation/README.md

   # only use seed positions within the tile+buffer and save the tile bbox to only return tree pos within the tile (excl. buffer)
   inv <- map
   invb <- map
+  # the bbox includes the buffer, the bbbox excludes the buffer
   bbox <- cluster@bbox
   bbbox <- cluster@bbbox
   inv <- inv[inv$X < bbox[1,2] & inv$X > bbox[1,1] & inv$Y < bbox[2,2] & inv$Y > bbox[2,1],]